add2cal/add-to-calendar-button/README.md

 If there is no endDate set, the script assumes that it is the same as startDate.

 Mind that for auto-generating rich snippets, a location would be mandatory as well.
+Even a timezone is not required, it is recommended!
+Otherwise the script will assume UTC.

 ```html
 <div class="atcb" style="display:none;">